Dalia Alcocer

-Dalia Alcocer (born 2 January 2004) is a Mexican rhythmic gymnast, and a member of the national senior group.
+Dalia de Jesús Alcocer Piña (born 2 January 2004) is a Mexican rhythmic gymnast and a member of the national senior group.
+She competed at the 2024 Summer Olympics.

 Career

-Dalia took up rhythmic gymnastics at age 3.
-She debuted as a member of the national team in 2019 at the 1st Junior World Championships in Moscow, competing with ball and taking 41st place in qualification.
+Alcocer took up rhythmic gymnastics at age 3.
+She debuted as a member of the national team in 2019 at the first Junior World Championships in Moscow, competing with ball and taking 41st place in qualification.

-In 2022 Alcocer was included into the national senior group, debuting at the World Cup in Portimão, being 4th in the All-Around and winning two historical medals, the first in the circuit for the country: bronze with 5 hoops and gold with 3 ribbons and 2 balls.
-A week later, in Pesaro, they took 7th place in the All-Around and 5th in both event finals.
-In July she competed at the Pan American Championships in Rio de Janeiro, winning silver in the All-Around and with 5 hoops and gold with 3 ribbons and 2 balls.
-A month later she was in Cluj-Napoca with the group for the last World Cup of the year, ending 4th in the All-Around and with 5 hoops as well as 6th with 3 ribbons and 2 balls.
-In September Dalia represented Mexico along Nicole Cejudo, Sofia Flores, Adirem Tejeda and Kimberly Salazar at the World Championships in Sofia, taking 6th place in the All-Around, 6th with 5 hoops and 8th with 3 ribbons and 2 balls.
+In 2022, Alcocer became a member of the national senior group.
+She debuted at the World Cup in Portimão, where they were 4th in the all-around and won two historical medals, the first on the World Cup circuit for Mexico: bronze with 5 hoops and gold with 3 ribbons and 2 balls.
+A week later, at the World Cup in Pesaro, they took 7th place in the all-around and 5th in both event finals.

+In July, she competed at the Pan American Championships in Rio de Janeiro, winning silver in the all-around and with 5 hoops and gold with 3 ribbons and 2 balls.
+A month later, she traveled to Cluj-Napoca with the group for the last World Cup of the year, ending 4th in the all-around and with 5 hoops as well as 6th with 3 ribbons and 2 balls.

+In September, Alcocer represented Mexico along with her teammates Nicole Cejudo, Sofia Flores, Adirem Tejeda and Kimberly Salazar at the World Championships in Sofia.
+They took 6th place in the all-around, 6th with 5 hoops and 8th with 3 ribbons and 2 balls.

+In June 2023, she helped the group win gold overall and in the two event finals at the Central American and Caribbean Games in San Salvador.
+In August, she took part in the World Championships in Valencia along with Sofia Flores, Julia Gutierrez, Kimberly Salazar, Adirem Tejeda and Karen Villanueva.
+There they were 14th in the all-around, 14th with 5 hoops and 8th with 3 ribbons & 2 balls.
+In September, Alcocer, her teammates and their coach were left stranded in Israel, where they were having a training camp, following the attacks of 7 October.
+They were able to return home with the help of the government.
+At the Pan American Games in Santiago, held in November, the group won all three silver medals, thus earning the quota for the following year's Olympics.